 Did a defective medical device cause your injury or illness?
 Did you suffer physical, emotional, or financial harm as a result?
-If so, DeMayo Law Offices, L.L.P. ® might be able to help you pursue compensation from the negligent party.
+If so, the defective medical device attorneys of DeMayo Law Offices might be able to help you pursue compensation from the negligent party.
 You deserve to seek justice for the suffering you had to endure and the damages you incurred.

 To improve or maintain your quality of life, a doctor might need to implant a medical device.
 While you may expect all medical devices to be of the highest quality and meet the highest safety standards, all too often people develop additional health problems when the medical device used for their procedure was improperly designed, tested, or manufactured.

 There’s an entire industry of manufacturers using cutting edge technology to create new medical devices that could significantly improve patients’ quality of life.
 They could also help physicians diagnose disease, monitor their patients’ health, heal medical problems, and treat injuries.

 We should be able to trust in these devices.
 Unfortunately, there are too many medical devices that aren’t rigorously tested or manufactured with the level of detail that’s required to produce a safe product.
 There are numerous defective products on the market that are actually harming patients by making their symptoms worse, or by creating new injuries.

 If you’ve been harmed by a defective medical device, you don’t have to face the manufacturer on your own.
 At DeMayo Law Offices, our personal injury lawyers have the resources and strategic skills to take on the deep-pocketed manufacturers to recover the compensation you deserve.
 Call us today at (877) 529-1222 to set up a free consultation to learn more about your case.

 Medical devices are used in many different surgical procedures to correct many different problems.
 Some of the defective medical device claims the DeMayo Law Offices have represented have involved defective medical devices including:

 - IVC Filters